Gender and climate; The importance of women’s leadership to achieve the Sustainable Development Goals (SDGs)

 Monica’s passion for women’s empowerment and digital innovation has guided her.
 She facilitates Google’s #IamRemarkable initiative, while her sustainability focus includes championing impactful initiatives in organizations including the UN to support the SDGs to positively affect the lives of millions of women across the globe.

-Monica is Head of Programs at QS Symonds, delivering global education and digital transformation events and publications.
-Originating from Chile, she graduated in International Relations, and studied further at Bologna, SOAS, and INSEAD, undertaking her MBA at di Milano.
+Monica is the Global Director of Strategic Partnerships and Engagement at QS Symonds, delivering global education and digital transformation events and publications.
+Originating from Chile, she graduated in International Relations and studied further at Bologna, SOAS, and INSEAD, undertaking her MBA at di Milano.
 Her international career has focused on public-private partnerships and convening multiple stakeholders to tackle urgent societal issues.
 Her expertise and interests lie in regional policy ecosystems and partnership strategies in Asia and Europe.

 Monica believes women empowerment is not an equity need, but a crucial economic imperative for climate action and sustainability.